Create Role Description

 Think and Solve Problems Think, analyse and consider the broader context to develop practical solutions Adept

-Demonstrate Accountability Be proactive and responsible for own actions, and adhere to legislation, policy and guidelines Adept
+Demonstrate Accountability Be proactive and responsible for your actions, and follow legislation, policy and guidelines Adept

 Business Enablers Finance Understand and apply financial processes to achieve value for money and minimise financial risk Intermediate

-Technology Understand and use available technologies to maximise efficiencies and effectiveness Intermediate
+Technology Understand and use available technology to maximise efficiencies and effectiveness Intermediate

-Project Management Understand and apply effective planning, coordination and control methods Advanced
+Project Management Understand and use effective ways to plan, coordinate and control projects Advanced

 People Management Inspire Direction and Purpose Communicate goals, priorities and vision, and recognise achievements Intermediate